kjkuan/Runbook.md/FAQ.md

     read -u $RB_STDIN -rp "Enter something: "

-## Q: How can I execute selected tasks in the order specified with `-t`?
+## Q: How can I execute selected steps in the order specified with `-s`?
 ## Answer:
 You can't.
-Currently, **Runbook.md** always execute tasks in the order they are defined directly in the runbook.
-This means even if you specify `-t 3,2,1` in the CLI, the tasks will still be executed as task 1, 2, and 3.
+The `-s` option is for selecting steps to be included when your runbook is executed.  **Runbook.md** always execute the steps in the order they are defined directly in the runbook.
+This means even if you specify `-s 3,2,1` in the CLI, the steps will still be executed as step 1, 2, and 3.

-To work around this, you can run each task as a separate CLI invocation.
-E.g.,
+To work around this, you can run your steps as tasks with `-t`.
+For example, assuming the step functions are: `Step/1`, `Step/2`, and `Step/3`, then:

-    $ ./my-runbook -t 3
-    $ ./my-runbook -t 2
-    $ ./my-runbook -t 1
+    $ ./my-runbook -t Step/3,Step/2,Step/1

+will run `Step/3`, then `Step/2`, and finally, `Step/1`.